w3f/w3f-education/docs/Rust/section2/alt-data-types.md

 ---

 Rust's primitive data types can form the basis for more complex data types.
-These data types are custom, but are provided when certain primitive types are not able to accommodate some atypical scenario.
+These data types are custom, but are provided when certain primitive types are not able to accommodate some special scenarios.

 In the Polkadot SDK, a great example of this is the `sp_arithmetic` crate, which provides minimal, redefined primitives for basic types related to numerics specifically for Susbtrate runtimes.